lab1092/blender-manual_ja/manual/physics/soft_body/reference.rst

    Minimum simulation steps per frame.
 Increase this value, if the Soft Body misses fast moving collision objects.

 Max Step
    Maximum simulation steps per frame.
-Normally the number of simulation steps is set dynamically (with the :guilabel:`Error Limit`) but you have probably a good reason to change it.
+Normally the number of simulation steps is set dynamically (with the *Error Limit*) but you have probably a good reason to change it.

 Auto-Step
    helps the Solver figure out how much work it needs to do based on how fast things are moving.

 Error Limit
    Rules the overall quality of the solution delivered.
 Default 0.1.
 The most critical setting that says how precise the solver should check for collisions.
 Start with a value that is 1/2 the average edge length.
 If there are visible errors, jitter, or over-exaggerated responses, decrease the value.
-The solver keeps track of how "bad" it is doing and the :guilabel:`Error Limit` causes the solver to do some "adaptive step sizing".
+The solver keeps track of how "bad" it is doing and the *Error Limit* causes the solver to do some "adaptive step sizing".

 Fuzzy
    Fuzziness while on collision, high values make collision handling faster but less stable.